tc39/notes/meetings/2016-07/jul-26.md

 AWB: Well, we have a motivated implementer here.
 Maybe Michael should try it out.

-MS: I don't think any browser believes we need more than 2^32 for browsers.
+MLS: I don't think any browser believes we need more than 2^32 for browsers.
 However, for servers, it could be an important limit to hit.
 I don't think this is important for JSC as we are just a browser implementation.

 AWB: There's a chicken and egg problem.
 Someone has to prove the feasibility of it, and you're the only major implementation who has brought it up as a possibility.

-MS: My proposal was to make string lengths smaller.
+MLS: My proposal was to make string lengths smaller.

 AWB: We don't want to make string lengths smaller